Skip to main content

 Clinical Evidence

-Randomized, placebo-controlled CV outcomes trial17,604 adults with overweight/obesity and CVD
+Randomized, double-blind, placebo-controlled event-driven CV outcomes trial17,604 adults with prior cardiovascular disease and overweight/obesity, no diabetes

 Dosing & Administration